Importing from Pakistan into the UK: Duty Rates and DCTS Benefits

 Pakistan's main exports to the UK fall into several well-defined categories, each with its own duty treatment under DCTS:

 Textiles and clothing: Pakistan is one of the world's largest textile exporters, with particular strength in cotton goods — shirts, knitwear, bed linen, towels, and denim.
-Clothing and made-up textiles from Pakistan benefit from the 9.6% DCTS rate on qualifying goods.
-Cotton fabric (before cutting and sewing) typically attracts lower duty rates.
+Clothing and made-up textiles from Pakistan enter at 0% under DCTS on qualifying goods.
+Cotton fabric (before cutting and sewing) also carries a lower standard rate to begin with.

 Sporting goods: Pakistan is the world's dominant supplier of footballs and a significant producer of other sports equipment.
-Footballs from Pakistan face a standard UKGT rate of around 2.7%, which is already relatively low.
-Some sporting goods categories benefit from DCTS reductions — check the Trade Tariff for your specific commodity code.
+Qualifying Pakistani sports goods enter at 0% under DCTS Enhanced Preferences.
+Without a preference claim, inflatable balls carry a 2% UKGT rate — small, but still worth claiming away.
+Check the Trade Tariff for your specific commodity code.

 Surgical instruments: Pakistan, particularly the Sialkot region, is a globally significant manufacturer of surgical and medical instruments.
 Duty rates on medical instruments vary by product type and many are already 0% under the UKGT — DCTS provides additional benefit in categories where a standard rate applies.

-Leather goods: handbags, belts, and other leather goods from Pakistan can benefit from DCTS reductions.
+Leather goods: handbags, belts, and other leather goods from Pakistan can enter duty-free under DCTS where the origin rules are met.
 The clothing and textiles import guide covers the broader duty landscape for fashion and accessories imports.

 Rules of Origin

-The practical implication is that you need an origin declaration from your Pakistani supplier stating that the goods meet the relevant origin requirements.
-This declaration should appear on the commercial invoice or be provided as a separate document.
-For regular shipments, a long-term supplier declaration covering a defined period is an efficient alternative to a per-shipment declaration.
+The practical implication is that you need an origin declaration made out by your Pakistani supplier (the exporter) stating that the goods meet the relevant origin requirements.
+This declaration should appear on the commercial invoice or another commercial document identifying the goods, and you need one for each consignment on which you claim the preference.
 The rules of origin guide explains the underlying framework in more detail.

 A Worked Example